cosmos/ibc-apps/docs/README.md

 ## Backporting to Maintained Branches

-Because chains are on different versions of IBC-Go, we strive to have app compatibility across older versions of IBC-Go.
+Because chains are on different versions of ibc-go, we strive to have app compatibility across older versions of ibc-go.

-To do this, we maintain several branches each targeting a different version of IBC-Go.
+To do this, we maintain several branches each targeting a different version of ibc-go.
 You can view our maintained branches [here](https://github.com/cosmos/ibc-apps/tree/main#maintained-branches)

 [`Mergify`](https://mergify.com/) has been integrated into this repo to help keep these branches in sync.